stoddabr/ros_flask/README.md

 * Flask HTML templates don't seem to work.
 See /src/html.py for used workaround for providing html responses.
 This could be an issue with how ROS manages directories. -- NOTE: I have actually fixed this on another project but am too lazy to update things here.
-If someone wants this create an issue and I'll update things
+If someone wants this create an issue and I'll update this repo

 # Acknowledgements